 2 Permanent Insurance:

-Benefit of Permanent life insurance policy:
+The benefit of a Permanent life insurance policy:

 - Lifetime coverage, cash values and level premiums

-- Tax free growth under universal and whole life policy
+- Tax-free growth under universal and whole life policy

 - Accumulate investments inside the policy.

-- The investments grow on a tax-sheltered basis inside the policy, and can be paid out, along with the face value of the policy, on a tax-free basis when you pass away.
+- The investments grow on a tax-sheltered basis inside the policy and can be paid out, along with the face value of the policy, on a tax-free basis when you pass away.

 - As the owner of a "participating" whole life policy, you'll be entitled to dividends from the insurance company.

-- Disadvantage of Permanent life insurance policy
+- The disadvantage of a Permanent life insurance policy

-- Low interest rate option for whole life policy.
+- Low-interest rate option for whole life policy.

-Why you should considered non-medical insurance?
+Why should you consider non-medical insurance?

-- You are a Canadian senior
+- You are a Canadian senior.

-- You have some health problems
+- You have some health problems.

 - You are hard to insure